 In the 179 years since 1840 (counting the 2018 budget), the US has run a deficit 109 times and a surplus or balanced budget just 70 times, amounting to a cumulative net deficit of $14.2 trillion.
 All of the surpluses combined in the last 179 years amount to $580 billion, less than the deficit in 2017 alone ($665 billion).

 Since the national debt was last eliminated in 1840, the US has paid a cumulative $7.8 trillion of interest on the national debt.
-This interest includes repaying principal.
-Simple arithmetic reveals that 55% the $14.2 trillion in deficit spending since 1840 has, in effect, gone towards servicing the national debt.
-Put differently, instead of paying down its debt with tax revenue, the federal government has essentially rolled over 55% of its debt since 1840 with new debt.
-The result is that despite running ‘only’ $14.2 trillion in deficits over that last 179 years, and despite having already repaid all debt issued more than 30 years ago, the national debt today is $21.4 trillion.
-The difference, $7.2 trillion, represents the cumulative interest the US has paid to fund its deficits minus its modest surpluses.
+Simple arithmetic reveals that 55% the $14.2 trillion in deficit spending since 1840 has, in effect, gone towards interest on the national debt.
+The result is that despite running ‘only’ $14.2 trillion in deficits over that last 179 years, and despite having already repaid essentially all debt issued more than 30 years ago, the national debt today is $21.4 trillion.
+The difference between the cumulative deficit and the national debt, $7.2 trillion, represents the cumulative interest the US has paid to fund its deficits minus its modest surpluses.
 As a result, a full 36% of today’s national debt is, in effect, the interest paid on past debt.
 Only 45% of the national debt went to spending on actual programs.
 The rest went to servicing the national debt itself and to rolling the debt over with new debt.
-It also means that the government has been carrying forward the majority of the national debt going all the way back to 1840 by paying it off with new debt.
-A portion of the money the government borrowed in 1841 is still being paid for today via rolling the debt forward.
+It also means that the government has been rolling over the majority of the national debt going all the way back to 1840.
+In a sense, a portion of the money the government borrowed in 1841 is still being paid for today via rolling the debt forward.

 The last time the national debt decreased on a yearly basis was in 2000 when it fell from $5.7 to $5.6 trillion dollars.
 Since 2000, the US national debt has nearly quadrupled to $21.2 trillion and the US has spent a cumulative $4.1 trillion dollars on interest expenses, more than during all previous American history combined.